renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Components/components-helpers.md

 ## Message history

 :::info
-Prior to Langflow 1.1, this component was known as the Chat Memory component.
+Prior to Aiexec 1.1, this component was known as the Chat Memory component.
 :::

-This component retrieves chat messages from Langflow tables or external memory.
+This component retrieves chat messages from Aiexec tables or external memory.

-In this example, the **Message Store** component stores the complete chat history in a local Langflow table, which the **Message History** component retrieves as context for the LLM to answer each question.
+In this example, the **Message Store** component stores the complete chat history in a local Aiexec table, which the **Message History** component retrieves as context for the LLM to answer each question.

 ![Message store and history components](/img/component-message-history-message-store.png)

-For more information on configuring memory in Langflow, see [Memory](/memory).
+For more information on configuring memory in Aiexec, see [Memory](/memory).

 <details>
 <summary>Parameters</summary>